 There are many ways of traveling and exploring when you’re in Australia, but for adventurers, traveling by car is the way to go!
 Road tripping is fun with a friend, partner, or family, but it can also be fun driving solo, too.
 However, driving solo presents a few challenges of its own.
 Either way, driving is an excellent way of traveling in Australia.
 Below is a list of tips for driving in Australia as a visitor.

-Regarding your driver’s license, you should be able to drive in Australia with a driver's license from your country for three months, if the license is in English.
+Regarding your driver’s license, you can drive in Australia with a driver's license from your country for three months, if the license is in English.
 If not, you should get an International Driver’s Permit (IDP) from your home country.
-You will also need to get a Driver’s License from the state (Australia has six states) in which you intend to drive if you intend to drive longer than three months.
+You will also need to get a Driver’s License from the Australian state where you intend to drive longer than three months.

 If your foreign license does not have a photo, you will need to carry a formal identification with you, like a passport.